Guided Tour and Machine Demonstration© Parks Canada

 What is ocean-friendly seafood?
 The world ocean is a precious resource that is affected by climate change, fishing, pollution, and habitat destruction.
 Using drama techniques, students analyze the marine food web and compare fishing methods to find the best choices available for themselves and their families.

 Bring the Gulf of Georgia Cannery into your classroom!
 Education kits contain artifacts, historical photographs and activities that are adaptable for different grade levels.
 Outreach Kit Rental: $45 for 3 weeks.

 MY MONSTER CANNERY (Grade K to 6)

 Based on the children's book My Monster Cannery, this interdisciplinary resource kit uses music, rhythmic movement, and song to develop language skills and to enhance historical understanding.
 Students will respond to texts, perform tableaux and take on the mantle of the expert.

 How is the history of fishing linked to today's fishing industry?
 Drama techniques are used to immerse students in B.C.'s fishing history both past and present.
 Students will analyze primary and secondary sources, engage in debate, and participate in a fishing simulation.

-Want to learn more about the Cannery and our programs before bringing your class?
-Bring your valid school id and receive one complimentary admission to the Cannery.
+Want to learn more about the Cannery and our programs?
+Bring your school ID and receive one complimentary admission to the Cannery.

 Making a Booking